-Have you heard that Pit Bulls have locking jaws?
-I read it on the internet, so it must be true, right?
-It cited an anonymous source, too.
-So it's confirmed.
-Honestly, the story might be funny if it were any breed other than a Pit Bull.
-Thank goodness October is National Pit Bull Awareness Month because people who share their lives with a Pit Bull (or two or three!) understand the need for ongoing educational programs for this gentle and loving yet sorely misunderstood and frequently maligned breed.
+There are lots of Pit Bull misconceptions – for example, have you heard that they have locking jaws?
+If it’s on the internet, it must be true, right?
+This might be funny if it were any breed other than Pit Bulls.
+Thank goodness October is National Pit Bull Awareness Month, because people who share their lives with a Pit Bull (or two or three!) understand the need for ongoing educational programs for this gentle and loving yet sorely misunderstood and frequently maligned breed.

 To clarify, "Pit Bull" is not a breed, but rather a generic term that encompasses several dog breeds whose original purpose included bull and bear baiting and later dog fighting.
 It's loosely applied to breeds with similar traits and characteristics.
 For this article, "Pit Bull" includes the American Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier, and mixed-breeds.

 National Pit Bull Awareness Month started on October 26, 2007 as National Pit Bull Awareness Day (NPBAD) by Jodi Preis of Bless the Bullys, a Pit Bull rescue and education group in Tennessee.
-It's not an official holiday.
-Congress didn't vote on or approve it.
-But politicians have been busy passing breed-specific and dangerous-dog legislation.
-Hence the need for ongoing educational programs designed to dispel myths and counter the breed's bad-boy image.
-In 2011, NPBAD was expanded to include the entire month of October.
+Congress didn't vote on or approve it so it's not an official holiday, but politicians have been busy passing breed-specific and dangerous-dog legislation.
+This is why ongoing educational programs designed to dispel myths and counter the breed's bad-boy image are necessary.
+In 2011, NPBAD was expanded to entire month of October.

 What You Can Do

 A good friend of mine owns three Pit Bulls.
-I occasionally check on her dogs when she's not home.
-When I enter her house, the three Pitties care not one iota.
-No barking.
-No snarling.
-No menacing glares or scare tactics.
+Occasionally, I check on her dogs when she's not home, and the only thing I’m greeted with is a lot of tail wagging.
+No barking, no snarling, no menacing glares or scare tactics.
 Not a peep.
-Just a lot of tail wagging.
 On the other hand, two of my five Australian Shepherds will not let anyone on our property if we're not home.
 Of course, the irony is the stereotypical assumption that it's the "Pit Bulls" who will eat you alive!